 “So pass the works of men; Back to the Earth again.
 Ancient and Holy Things Fade like a dream.”

 Her prophecy was a true one.
-Tabor lost his wealth nearly as fast as he made it, and within a year died in poverty and misery.
+Tabor lost his wealth nearly as fast as he made it and died in poverty and misery within a year.

-There is a well-grounded superstition among miners that ill-luck or violent death is the legacy of all discoverers of hidden treasures.
+A well-grounded superstition among miners is that ill-luck or violent death is the legacy of all discoverers of hidden treasures.
 The original locators of some 35 or 40 of the richest mines in the west were known to have come to tragic ends.

-On July 1st, 1864, “Uncle Johnny” Cowan, Reginald Stanley, D. J. Miller and D. J. Crab, were returning to Virginia City, Montana, after a discouraging prospecting trip in the Big Belt mountains, when they came upon a gulch that gave promise of containing placer gold.
-They decided to make their last cast of fortune’s dice there and sank a shaft in the bed of the creek, which they named Last Chance.
-They struck colors, and in four years’ time gold to the value of $20,000,000 was mined there.
+On Jul.
+1, 1864, “Uncle Johnny” Cowan, Reginald Stanley, D. J. Miller, and D. J. Crab were returning to Virginia City, Montana, after a discouraging prospecting trip in the Big Belt mountains when they came upon a gulch that gave promise of containing placer gold.
+They decided to make their last cast of fortune’s dice there and sank a shaft in the creek bed, which they named Last Chance.
+They struck colors, and gold to the value of $20,000,000 was mined there in four years.
 Three of the four members of the party died paupers.
-Stanley lived to an old age and ended his days in comfort in England.
+Stanley lived to old age and ended his days in comfort in England.

 In Sunset Hill cemetery, on a hill overlooking the city of Bozeman, Montana, a plain marble slab bears the following inscription:

 The story of the discovery of the Comstock Lode begins with the coming to Nevada of two brothers, Hosea and Allen Grosh, sons of a Pennsylvania Universalist minister, who struck rich silver ore on a portion of what afterward was called Comstock Lode about 1855 or 1856, and realized that they had made an important discovery.
-They had no capital for quartz mining, however, and were forced to spend most of their time placer mining for gold to buy food, meanwhile neglecting the rich quartz deposits.
+However, they had no capital for quartz mining and were forced to spend most of their time placer mining for gold to buy food while neglecting the rich quartz deposits.

-There is a story to the effect that a rich stockman and trader of the name of Brown had agreed to supply them with funds to develop their silver mine, but, just after, he had sold his store and was about to join them, he was murdered by road agents.
-Then Hosea Grosh pierced his foot with the point of his heavy pick, and a month later died in their rude cabin from blood poisoning.
+There is a story to the effect that a rich stockman and trader by the name of Brown had agreed to supply them with funds to develop their silver mine, but just after he had sold his store and was about to join them, he was murdered by road agents.
+Then Hosea Grosh pierced his foot with the point of his heavy pick and a month later died in their rude cabin from blood poisoning.

-Allen Grosh, heart-sick over the death of his brother, and discouraged by repeated misfortunes, at length, decided to cross the Sierra mountains to California to raise money with which to develop the silver property, which he had proved by prospecting, to be far bigger in size and richer than he and his brother had at first thought.
-But, he fell a victim to what was called by old-timers, the curse of the Comstock, and after being overcome in a mountain storm, he managed to drag himself to a mining camp, and died there from the results of exposure 12 days later.
+Allen Grosh, heart-sick over the death of his brother and discouraged by repeated misfortunes, at length, decided to cross the Sierra mountains to California to raise money with which to develop the silver property, which he had proved by prospecting, to be far bigger in size and richer than he and his brother had at first thought.
+But, he fell victim to what was called by old-timers the curse of the Comstock, and after being overcome in a mountain storm, he managed to drag himself to a mining camp and died there from the results of exposure 12 days later.

 When Allen Grosh started on his fatal journey, he cast about for someone to leave in charge of his effects.
-The most available man seemed to be the placer miner, Henry Comstock, who was working on a creek nearby.
+The most available man seemed to be the placer miner, Henry Comstock, working on a nearby creek.
 It is said that a contract was drawn up, by the terms of which Comstock was to have one-fourth interest in one claim for keeping the property from being “jumped” in the absence of Grosh.
-Comstock agreed to live in the little stone cabin that had been built on the claim by the Grosh brothers.
-However, Allen Grosh, who was a well-educated man and a thoroughly equipped prospector, did not take Comstock into his confidence or tell him anything of what he called his “monster vein.”
+Comstock agreed to live in the little stone cabin built on the Grosh brothers’ claim.
+However, Allen Grosh, a well-educated man and a thoroughly equipped prospector did not take Comstock into his confidence or tell him anything of what he called his “monster vein.”
 Instead, Grosh hid his assaying equipment and the memoranda of his discovery before Comstock came to the cabin, and long after his death, when his heirs searched for months to find evidence to bear out their claims to this rich mining property in court, little could be found.

-There were so many claims made as to what really happened, the following spring after Allen Grosh’s death in the winter of 1856, that it is almost impossible to get at the true facts.
-The story generally accepted was not the one told by Comstock, but, concerns two Irish prospectors who were down on their luck — Peter O’Riley and Pat McLaughlin — who had taken up an unpromising appearing claim for placer mining not far from the Grosh discovery claim.
+There were so many claims made about what really happened the following spring after Allen Grosh’s death in the winter of 1856 that it is almost impossible to get at the true facts.
+The story generally accepted was not the one told by Comstock but concerns two Irish prospectors who were down on their luck — Peter O’Riley and Pat McLaughlin — who had taken up an unpromising appearing claim for placer mining not far from the Grosh discovery claim.
 Getting little by placer mining, they decided to dig a trench straight up the hill from the small stream to cut through some hard, blue clay and yellowish gravel they had noticed on the hillside.